FirebaseExtended/firebase-framework-tools/README.md

   const firebaseApp = getApp(useRouter().query.__firebaseAppName);
 ```

-## Guide: “Integrate other frameworks with Express.js”
+## Integrate other frameworks with Express.js

 With some additional configuration, you can build on the basic CLI functionality to extend integration support to Frameworks other than Angular and next.js.